 Thank you, it’s amazing what more money can do.
-That’s the frustrating thing when you’re an independent filmmaker, and especially when you’re trying to make bigger budget movies like I am right now, they’re like “well, what can she do?
+That’s the frustrating thing when you’re an independent filmmaker.
+Especially when you’re trying to make bigger budget movies like I am right now, they’re like, “well, what can she do?
 Can she handle a fifteen million dollar movie” and I’m like,” did you see what I did with that movie?
 I made it look twice its budget.
 So just imagine what I can do with more money,” So that’s the thing.
 It’s the same with Andy, my cinematographer.
 The more money he has, the better.
-It equals more time, better equipment and he can do interesting stuff.
-I mean he’s a very talented guy.
+It equals more time, better equipment, and he can do interesting stuff.
+I mean, he’s a very talented guy.

 So there is a new project in the works?

 Nothing that has money yet.
 I have a script I wrote that I’m trying to make.
 It’s a car movie, so it has a lot of practical car stunts.
 It’s kind of like a throwback to the old Hal Needham seventies car movies mixed with seventies sports movies like Slapshot and The Bad News Bears.
 It’s really a fun project, but those practical car stunts are expensive.

 Well, in a way, you practised a little bit with car stunts in this film.

 Maybe, but not quite as much as I would like to, but that’s the baby.
 That’s what I really want to do, but I’m attached to a couple of other things that I didn’t write.

 That you would want to do anyway?.